Crisis Management in Healthcare: 5 Tips for Avoiding the Burning Platform

 3. Keep Up With Industry Insights

 Keeping up with the latest healthcare evidence and policies is an important way to ensure your facility isn’t falling behind.
 Health researchers and policy experts are constantly uncovering new ways to improve care delivery.
 Implementing these practices will help improve patient outcomes and sustain your operations.
-To stay up to date with best practice standards and relevant policies, you can:

 4. Invest in Your Workforce

 For healthcare facilities, the workforce is the backbone of care delivery.
 Without a fully functioning healthcare team, you can’t provide the services that your business is built off of.
 Be proactive about addressing and preventing staffing shortages before they become a prominent issue.
-You can implement these strategies to build a more healthy workforce:
+You can implement these strategies to build a healthier workforce:

 5. Embrace Necessary Change